znikolaou/RePlaChem/README.md

 2. Set environment variables:

    *source setenv.sh*

-   Here, you may set the Fortran compiler and the relevant compiler options (by default gfortran is used).

 3. *make clean*, then *make rePlaChem* to create the *rePlaChem* executable under *./bin/*.

 To use: